Skip to main content

 Information for graduates

-Graduating HCDE MS, BS, and PhD students must RSVP for the 2023 HCDE Graduation Ceremony using this Google Form by May 24 (UW login required).
-Students submit a brief bio that will be read as they cross the stage.
-Students may return to their submission and make edits until June 2.
+Graduating HCDE MS, BS, and PhD students must RSVP for the 2025 HCDE Graduation Ceremony using this Google Form (UW login required).
+In the form, students submit a brief bio that will be read as they cross the stage.
+Students may return to their submission and make edits until the June 4 deadline.

 Accessibility accommodations